hurwitzlab/biosys-analytics/lectures/09-python-parsing/python-parsing.md

 # Parsing with Python

 We'll use the term "parsing" to mean deriving meaning from structured text.
-For example, we can use `argparse` to find meaning from command-line arguments that may or may not have flags or be defined by positions.
-In this chapter, we'll look at common file file formats in bioinformatics like CSV, FASTA/Q, and GFF.
+In this chapter, we'll look at parsing command-line arguments and common file file formats in bioinformatics like CSV, FASTA/Q, and GFF.

 ## Command-line Arguments

-If you have not already, I encourage you to copy the "new_py.py" script into your `$PATH` and then execute it with the `-a` argument to start a new script with `argparse`:
+If you've been using `new_py.py -a` to create new programs, you've already been using a parser -- one that uses the `argparse` module to derive meaning from command-line arguments that may or may not have flags or be defined by positions.
+Let's create a new program and see how it works:

 ```
-$ ./new_py.py -a test
+$ new_py.py -a test
 Done, see new script "test.py."
 ```